Employee Handbooks in 2020: The Definitive Guide

 What Do I Need For an Employee Handbook?

 Well, pretty much everything.
-It’s a user’s manual for employees, managers, and executives.
+After all, it’s a user’s manual for new employees, managers, and executives.

-Are you a new business owner starting from scratch?
-Expect to make several drafts.
+If you are starting from scratch, expect to make several drafts.
 Take your time.
 Get input from everyone.
-An HRMS makes it much easier.
+A Human Resources Management System (HRMS) makes it easy.

 Most large companies cover the following in their employee handbook: